any-docs/css/content/guides/positioned_layout/stacking_without_z-index/index.md

 sidebar: cssref
 ---

-When the {{cssxref("z-index")}} property is not specified on any element, elements are stacked in the following order (from bottom to top):
+When the `z-index` property is not specified on any element, elements are stacked in the following order (from bottom to top):

 1. The background and borders of the root element.
 2. Descendant non-positioned elements, in order of appearance in the HTML.